CONTEXT

 Key Outcomes

-• Users can now apply the same filter to all report elements 3x faster
+Users can now apply filters to all elements simultaneously

 “Sydney took complete ownership of the "Start from scratch" experience redesign, a critical workflow used daily by financial analysts and Chief Lending Officers across our client base.
 Partnering closely with her product manager David, she conducted exceptionally thorough user research that uncovered key insights about how users navigate complex data interactions.